rkristelijn/dhtmlx-json-rest-e6/README.md

 - `cd dhtmlx-json-rest-e6`
 - `npm i` - to install dependancies
 - `npm run seed` - for test data
-- `npm start` - for REST API on port :3000
+- `npm start` - for REST API on port :3000 and for starting webpack on :8080 using proxy /api -> localhost:3000/api
-- `npm run server` - for starting webpack on :8080 using proxy /api -> localhost:3000/api
+-
 # Plan

 - [ ] Connect Node REST API